-Your doctor will ask about diet and lifestyle factors that may make you more likely to develop NAFLD and NASH, such as a lack of physical activity or a habit of drinking beverages with added sugar.
+Your doctor will ask about diet and lifestyle factors that may make you more likely to develop NAFLD, such as a lack of physical activity, eating a diet high in sugar, or drinking sugary beverages.

-Medical tests can’t show whether alcohol is the cause of fat in your liver.
-Your doctor will ask about your alcohol intake to find out whether fat in your liver is a sign of alcoholic liver disease or NAFLD.
+Your doctor will also ask about other causes of liver disease or fat in your liver.
+Your doctor will ask about your alcohol intake to find out whether fat in your liver is a sign of alcohol-associated liver disease or NAFLD.

 - an enlarged liver

-What tests do doctors use to diagnose NAFLD and NASH?
+What tests do doctors use to diagnose NAFLD?

 Doctors use blood tests, imaging tests, and sometimes liver biopsy to diagnose NAFLD and to tell the difference between NAFL and NASH.

-- Ultrasound.
-Ultrasound uses a device called a transducer, which bounces safe, painless sound waves off your organs to create an image of their structure.
+- ultrasound, which uses a device called a transducer that bounces safe, painless sound waves off your organs to create an image of their structure

-A liver biopsy is the only test that can prove a diagnosis of NASH and show clearly how severe the disease is.
+Liver biopsy is the only test that can prove a diagnosis of NASH and show clearly how severe the disease is.
 Liver biopsy can show fibrosis at earlier stages than elastography can.
-However, doctors don’t recommend this test for everyone with NAFLD.
-Your doctor may recommend a liver biopsy if you are more likely to have NASH or if your other tests show signs of advanced liver disease or cirrhosis.
+However, doctors don’t recommend liver biopsy for everyone with suspected NAFLD.
+Your doctor may recommend a liver biopsy if you are more likely to have NASH with advanced fibrosis or if your other tests show signs of advanced liver disease or cirrhosis.
 In some cases, doctors may recommend a liver biopsy to rule out other liver diseases.

 During a liver biopsy, a doctor will take small pieces of tissue from your liver.
 A pathologist will examine the tissue under a microscope to look for signs of damage or disease.